lpego/mzb-suite/docs/source/index.rst

 MZB-WORFLOW: Macrozoobenthos data workflow suite
 ================================================

-This documentation introduces and illustrates some examples of the _Macrozoobenthos data processing workflow suite (mzb-workflow project)_.
+This documentation introduces and illustrates some examples of the *Macrozoobenthos data processing workflow suite (mzb-suite)*.

 The MZB project
 ===============